 With so many liquid foundations on the market, though, sorting through all the options is overwhelming.
 You have to figure out what ingredients, finish, and coverage work best with your skin, and then you have to find a perfect shade match for a truly flawless base.

 At BestReviews, we’re committed to simplifying shopping with our top recommendations and thoroughly researched shopping guides.
 Looking for a new liquid foundation?
-Our five favorites are in the matrix above.
+Our five favorites are in the product list above.
 For everything you need to know about choosing the best liquid foundation for your skin, keep reading.

 Oil-based liquid foundations feature oils and other moisturizers as their main ingredients.
 They usually have a fairly thick consistency and a creamy texture.
 Oil-based liquid foundations hydrate the skin and usually offer a dewy or radiant finish.
 They are best for those with dry or mature skin.
 If you have oily or acne-prone skin, do not use oil-based foundations.